affkoul/matchid-docs/docs/index.md

 ## Using MatchID

-Broadly, MatchID enables:
+Broadly, <a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a> enables:

-- **User Onboarding**—MatchID helps developers onboard users regardless of their experience with crypto-based systems.
+- **User Onboarding**—<a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a> helps developers onboard users regardless of their experience with crypto-based systems.
 This means libraries to authenticate them, help them connect their existing wallets and provision self-custodial embedded wallets for them if they don't already have one.
-- **Wallet Infrastructure**—Developers can also directly access MatchID’s bare-metal wallet APIs from our APIs using <a href="/api" style="color: #3451b2; text-decoration: underline;">MatchID API SDK</a> to provision and manage cross-chain wallets for any use case.
+- **Wallet Infrastructure**—Developers can also directly access <a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a>’s bare-metal wallet APIs from our APIs using <a href="/api" style="color: #3451b2; text-decoration: underline;">MatchID API SDK</a> to provision and manage cross-chain wallets for any use case.

 Where embedded wallets run on user devices by default, our server wallets reconstitute keys in secure enclaves controlled by the wallet owner.
-The private keys for both embedded and server wallets are never stored by MatchID, encrypted or otherwise.
+The private keys for both embedded and server wallets are never stored by <a href="https://developer.matchid.ai/dashboard/" style="color: #3451b2; text-decoration: underline;">MatchID</a>, encrypted or otherwise.
 Key splitting ensures flexible recovery systems for all use cases, bringing together enterprise-grade security and consumer-grade performance.

 ## Explore by SDK